-Sometimes you may find creating an audience in Studio easier by simply copying and pasting a list of emails into the query builder.
+Sometimes you may find creating an audience in Creator Studio easier by simply copying and pasting a list of emails into the query builder.
 Reasons for this can range.
 Here's a highlight of some common use cases:

 - You want to be able to edit the list of users after creating the audience, but "import" creates a static snapshot that cannot be edited